 Is Fake Worth Watching?
 Honest Movie Review & Audience Verdict (2011)

-Daniel Jakor is one of the most prolific and successful artists the world has never heard of.
-Struggling to sell his own art, he soon finds his true genius lies not in the creation...
+Daniel Jakor is one of the most prolific and successful artists of which the world has never heard.
+Struggling to sell his art, he discovers that his true genius lies not in the creation of his own work but in forgery of the Great Masters.

 ✨ The Quick Verdict